torreyleonard/algotrader/README.md

 const OptionInstrument = algotrader.Robinhood.OptionInstrument;
 const OptionOrder = algotrader.Robinhood.OptionOrder;

+async function gains(user) {

-// First, we'll get the instrument and tradable expiration dates for TLRY.
+  // First, we'll get the instrument that corresponds to the symbol TLRY. const tlry = await Instrument.getBySymbol('TLRY');

-Instrument.getBySymbol("TLRY").then(ins => {
-	OptionInstrument.getExpirations(user, ins).then(option => {
-		// [ '2019-01-25',
-		//   '2019-02-01',
-		//   '2019-02-08',
-		//   '2019-02-15', ...
-        // Next, we'll fetch an option chain for the upcoming expiration date.
+  // Next, we'll fetch an option chain containing puts for the upcoming expiration date.
-        OptionInstrument.getChain(user, ins, expirations[0], "put").then(optionChain => {
-        	// An array of OptionInstruments will be returned.
-See the example below.
+  // This will return an array of OptionInstruments.
+See the example in the next section below. const chain = await OptionInstrument.getChain(user, tlry, expirations[0], 'put');

-            // You'll then want to find the specific OptionInstrument that you want to trade.
+  // Now that we have the option chain, we'll need to find which OptionInstrument to trade
+  // based on its strike price and expiration date.
+See the example below for how to sort them.
-            // In this example, we'll buy using the first element in the array. let order = new OptionOrder(null, user, optionInstrument, "credit", "GFD", "buy", "market", 1);
+  // For now, we'll just take the first option contract in the array. const optionToBuy = chain[0];

-            order.submit().then(res => {
-            	// Order was submitted, the response will be parsed as a completed OptionOrder.
+  // Finally, we can create and place an order like so: let order = new OptionOrder(user, {
+  	side: 'buy',
+    type: 'limit', // Note: Robinhood does not allow market buy orders
+    price: '',
+    timeInForce: 'gtc',
+    quantity: 1,
+    option: optionToBuy
   });

-		})
-	})
-});
+  order.submit().then(executedOrder => {
+  	// Success!
+    console.log(executedOrder);
+  }).catch(error => console.error(error));

+}

 ```
 ##### Option chains
 Represented as an array of OptionInstruments, option chains provide you with all of the tradable contracts for a specific option instrument and expiration date.
 They are fetched using [```OptionInstrument.getChain```](https://github.com/Ladinn/algotrader/blob/master/docs/ROBINHOOD.md#OptionInstrument) and used for an [```OptionOrder.```](https://github.com/Ladinn/algotrader/blob/master/docs/ROBINHOOD.md#OptionOrder)